Cougars vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

-- The moneyline for this contest implies a 71.4% chance of a victory for Houston.
+- Oddsmakers have implied with the moneyline set for this matchup that Auburn has a 33.3% chance of pulling out a win.

 Houston vs. Auburn Over/Under Stats